 Water jetting methods are similar to wet abrasive blasting cleaning with Flash rust evidenced in the prepared surface.
 The main advantage of water jetting is to remove all contamination that includes chemical products (i.e. Salts).
 The best effective method for salt removal from the surface.

-It will restore existing surface profile (it will not damage the existing profile in maintenance project)
+It will restore the existing surface profile (it will not damage the existing profile in the maintenance project)

 It will remove entire contamination